subjectsplus/SubjectsPlus/readme.txt

 /control/includes/                       --- writable by webserver to write config.php
-/subjects/.htaccess                      --- writable by webserver to write .htaccess /api/.htaccess                      	 --- writable by webserver to write .htaccess
+/subjects/.htaccess                      --- writable by webserver to write .htaccess /api/.htaccess                      	 --- writable by webserver to write .htaccess /assets/users/                         	 --- writable by webserver to write .htaccess

     In a Linux+Apache environment, you can usually make a directory or file writable by the webserver by changing the permissions group to 'apache':